Bringing Nuclear Into the Clean Energy Conversation: About the NICE Future Initiative

 As an international initiative of the Clean Energy Ministerial, The Nuclear Innovation: Clean Energy Future (NICE Future) initiative leads the global conversation on the roles nuclear energy can play in clean energy systems of the future.

 Rather than focus on specific technologies or issues, we aim to address nuclear energy holistically within the context of broader clean energy systems.
 Our primary goal is to move nuclear energy from traditional, nuclear-only fora to broader, cross-sectoral discussions about clean energy at the ministerial and working levels in more countries.

 We do this by engaging diverse stakeholders—including both nuclear and non-nuclear energy decision makers—to focus on full-scale nuclear for electricity as well as on innovative next-generation technologies and integrated renewable-nuclear energy systems.
 We also offer regular webinars on nuclear and clean energy topics and a resource library with the latest academic research on this.

-The United States, Canada and Japan are lead members of the initiative.
-Participating countries include Argentina, Poland, Romania, Russia, the United Arab Emirates, and the United Kingdom.
+The United States, Canada, and Japan are lead members of the initiative.
+Participating countries include Argentina, Brazil, France, Jordan, Kenya, Poland, Romania, Russia, the United Arab Emirates, and the United Kingdom.
 The initiative also includes partner organizations.

 If you are an energy decision maker interested in meeting national and global clean energy goals:

-- Clean Energy Ministerial: Countries Launch a Nuclear Innovation Initiative under the Clean Energy Ministeria (24 May 2018)
+- Clean Energy Ministerial: Countries Launch a Nuclear Innovation Initiative under the Clean Energy Ministerial (24 May 2018)

 - U.S. Department of Energy: Department of Energy Launches Two New Clean Energy Initiatives at Ninth Clean Energy Ministerial (24 May 2018)